Donders-Institute/bidscoin/docs/installation.rst

    $ pip install bidscoin                           # Use this when you want to convert conventional MR imaging data with the dcm2niix2bids plugin
    $ pip install bidscoin[spec2nii2bids]            # Use this when you want to convert MR spectroscopy data with the spec2nii2bids plugin
-   $ pip install bidscoin[phys2bidscoin]            # Use this when you want to convert physiological data with the phys2bidscoin plugin
+   $ pip install bidscoin[phys2bidscoin]            # Use this when you want to convert physiological data with the phys2bidscoin plugin -- EXPERIMENTAL!
    $ pip install bidscoin[deface]                   # Use this when you want to deface anatomical MRI scans.
 NB: Requires FSL to be installed on your system
-   $ pip install bidscoin[deface,phys2bidscoin]     # Use this to install two extra packages of interest
+   $ pip install bidscoin[deface,spec2nii2bids]     # Use this to install two extra packages of interest
    $ pip install bidscoin[all]                      # Use this to install all extra packages

 These install commands can be run independently and will give you the latest stable release of BIDScoin and its `plugins <options.html#dcm2niix2bids-plugin>`__.
 Alternatively, if you need to use the very latest (development / unstable) version of the software, you can also install BIDScoin directly from the github source code repository: